Pelagicore/software-factory/README.md

 if you open the `index.html` in your browser you will see the entry point.

 ### Understanding Spell Check
 A spell check is performed during the build step by default.
-It uses in-built language specific dictionaries and project specific dictionaries (aspell.en.pws) to verify the spellings and causes the build to fail in case of any typos.
+It uses built-in language specific dictionaries and project specific dictionaries (aspell.en.pws) to verify the spellings and causes the build to fail in case of any typos.